fif3x/Libre-Terminal/README.md

 ```
 and for Windows users, create a file named `config.conf` under the location `C:\\LibreTerminal`

-**After this, do not forget to return back to your installation directory.**

 3. Now change directory to the build folder, make the script executable (if needed) and run it
 For Windows:
 ```bat